TACC/containers_at_tacc/docs/containerize-your-code/share_your_image.rst

 Commit to GitHub (Again)
 ------------------------

-Finally, push your modified code to GitHub and tag the relase as 0.2 to trigger another automated build:
+Finally, push your modified code to GitHub and tag the release as 0.2 to trigger another automated build:

 .. code-block:: bash